The aftermath of the January Wraysbury Flood 2014 …………… or just ‘The eye of the storm?’

 If you enjoy reading my blogs, any contribution, however small, towards Bracken’s now in excess of £6,000.00 chemotherapy bill, would be greatly appreciated.

 Disclaimer: The content in my blog is provided for entertainment purposes only and as such is in no way reflective of any recognized sailing regulations or guidance.
-Whilst all the stories are factually correct, the identities of the people concerned have been changed to protect me from any liability.
-Please consult a sailing book, preferably endorsed by the Royal Yachting Association (RYA), before going anywhere near a yacht.
+Whilst all the stories are factually correct, the identities of the people concerned may have been changed to protect me from any liability.
+Please consult a sailing book, preferably endorsed by the Royal Yachting Association (RYA), before going anywhere near the River Thames.
 All content is copyrighted to Bracken, in the hope it might eventually pay for his chemo!
-(Any advice on how to attach a ‘just give’ option to my blog, would be much appreciated)